Seeing the need

 - “There are too many Anglos!
 I came to Israel to meet Israelis, so I moved to Tel Aviv.”

 - “I don’t like programs, they don’t feel natural.
 I prefer to sit in a coffee shop or bar and meet people there.
-They always invite me for Shabbat dinner.
 The experience feels much more authentic.”

 How we started